Support www.hipchristmas.com! Shop at Amazon, iTunes, and more...

 Club Singles 1988-1999 (KAS, pictured).
 I own a copy, and it's a merely adequate

 document - a no-frills, 2-CD set containing all the songs from all the singles

-of finding a copy is not good.
-If you do, it's likely to be a copy of a copy of
+of finding a copy of either is not good.
+And, if you do, it's likely to be a copy of a copy of

-a copy, or, for better or worse, an entirely different edition altogether.
-Regardless,
+a copy, or, for better or worse, an entirely different edition altogether - and, regardless,

 I like R.E.M. as much as the next guy - particularly their startlingly original early

 work on I.R.S.

 Records - but on the whole I avoid bootlegs.
 I already spend too much time obsessing